-Hence, Theorem \ref{TMRAC} establishes---for the first time---a necessary and sufficient condition for the asymptotic convergence of the adaptive gains to a solution of the matching equations.
+Theorem~\ref{TMRAC} shows that, provided the matching equations \eqref{mc} admit a solution, the input design in Lemma~\ref{LT} guarantees convergence to a solution of the matching equation by only exploiting data that are informative for model reference control.
 Notably, the proposed MRAC approach requires neither unique system identification nor structural assumptions on the system apart from controllability.
-We refer the reader to Section V-D for a discussion on structural assumptions in existing MRAC approaches, such as square assumptions on $ L $ ($p=m$), or $B_{{\rm s}}$ being known, or $B_{{\rm s}}$ being full column rank.
+We refer the reader to Section \ref{excitation} for a discussion on structural assumptions in existing MRAC approaches, such as square assumptions on $ L $ ($p=m$), or $B_{{\rm s}}$ being known, or $B_{{\rm s}}$ being full column rank.
 Before this, we discuss the boundedness of the closed-loop signals and the convergence of the error.